Last updated on May 4, 2024

 Light | Dark

-Much like Nik Sharpener and Nik Perspective, Nik 6 Dfine is designed to tackle a specific technical issue: digital noise.
-Whether it’s contrast noise or color noise, Nik Dfine lets you automatically or manually analyze your images for global or selective corrections, using control points and lines, and/or by color ranges.
+Much like Nik Sharpener, Nik Dfine is designed to tackle a specific technical issue: digital noise.
+Whether it’s contrast noise or color noise, Nik Dfine lets you automatically or manually analyze your images for global or selective corrections, using local adjustments, and/or by color ranges.

 Nik Dfine also offers specific noise correction brushes for use in Adobe Photoshop.
-For more information, see Selective Tool 2, Meta-presets and the Brush tool, in the Working with Adobe Photoshop chapter.
+For more information, see Nik Palette, Meta-presets and the Brush tool, in the Workflow with Photoshop page.

 For optimal use of Nik Dfine, and to avoid accumulating noise corrections which could affect the details of your image, we advise you to deactivate the noise reduction functions of both your camera and the host software.